HeavyMetalFFT/ironsworn-log/plot-threads.md

 * What is The Beyond and what part does it play
 * What else is in the Broken's "Abyss"
 * What will become of murdering Snorri Halverson and his friends
+* The mystical moor voices are the old gods of the elves, who have taken an interest in us